-79 Reset LO by Timer Set to Enabled this ensures that the Lockout condition is reset when the timer expires, it automatically keeps in step with downstream devices as they advance through their sequence.
+When set to Enabled the Relay will co-ordinate its sequence and shot count such that it automatically keeps in step with downstream devices as they advance through their sequence.
 The Relay detects that a pickup has operated but has dropped-off before its associated time delay has expired, it then increments its Shot count and advances to the next stage of the auto-reclose sequence without issuing a trip, this is repeated as long as the fault is being cleared by the downstream device such that the Relay moves through the sequence bypassing the INST Trips and moving on to the Delayed Trip to maintain Grading margins.